TERMS AND CONDITIONS

 8.8 Subject to the foregoing, the Buyer’s liability under this Contract will be limited to the Price.

-8.9 This Section 8 shall survive termination of the Contract.
+8.9 This Clause 8 shall survive termination of the Contract.

 9.1 The Buyer will be entitled to cancel the Order in respect of all or part of the Goods and/or the Services by giving notice to the Seller at any time prior to delivery of the Goods or performance of the Services, in which event the Buyer’s sole liability will be to pay the Seller its documented, reasonable and unavoidable out-of-pocket costs, less the disposal value of any Goods resulting from such cancellation, subject always to Buyer's receipt of notice thereof and a detailed invoice therefore being presented within thirty (30) Days of such cancellation.

-9.2 The Buyer will be entitled to terminate this Contract without liability to the Seller by giving notice to the Seller at any time if: (a) the Seller commits any material breach of any of the terms of the Contract (which for the avoidance of doubt, shall automatically include a breach of Clauses 10.1 or 15); or (b) the Seller makes any voluntary arrangement with its creditors (within the meaning of the insolvency Act 1986) or becomes subject to an administration order or goes into liquidation (otherwise than for the purpose of amalgamation or reconstruction), is unable to pay its debts as they become due, suffers any act of bankruptcy, any resolution or petition to wind up the Seller is passed or a third party seizes or threatens to seize the Goods and/or Services before legal ownership has passed to the Buyer in accordance with this Contract, an encumbrancer takes possession, or a receiver is appointed of any of the property or assets of the Seller, it ceases or threatens to cease to carry on business or any circumstance arises or event occurs in relation to the Seller or any of its material assets in any country or territory in which it carries on business or to the jurisdiction of whose courts it or any of its assets is subject which corresponds with or has an effect equivalent or similar to any of those stated in this sub-Clause 9.2(b).
+9.2 The Buyer will be entitled to terminate this Contract without liability to the Seller by giving notice to the Seller at any time if: (a) the Seller commits any material breach of any of the terms of the Contract (which for the avoidance of doubt, shall automatically include a breach of Clauses 10 or 15); (b) the Seller becomes debarred from contracting with the government of the United Kingdom ("UK"), the United States of America ("USA"), any member of the European Union, or the United Nations, or becomes designated on a relevant sanctions list; or (c) the Seller makes any voluntary arrangement with its creditors (within the meaning of the insolvency Act 1986) or becomes subject to an administration order or goes into liquidation (otherwise than for the purpose of amalgamation or reconstruction), is unable to pay its debts as they become due, suffers any act of bankruptcy, any resolution or petition to wind up the Seller is passed or a third party seizes or threatens to seize the Goods and/or Services before legal ownership has passed to the Buyer in accordance with this Contract, an encumbrancer takes possession, or a receiver is appointed of any of the property or assets of the Seller, it ceases or threatens to cease to carry on business or any circumstance arises or event occurs in relation to the Seller or any of its material assets in any country or territory in which it carries on business or to the jurisdiction of whose courts it or any of its assets is subject which corresponds with or has an effect equivalent or similar to any of those stated in this sub-Clause 9.2(b).

 9.3 The Seller may terminate the supply of any Goods or the performance of any Services under the Contract, in whole or in part, at any time by giving at least ninety (90) Days' notice to the Buyer in writing.
 The Seller will thereupon reimburse any sums paid by the Buyer to the Seller in respect of the relevant Goods and/or Services plus any unavoidable costs arising from such termination including any increased costs in procuring the Goods and/or Services from an alternative supplier.